-Most employers are supportive of the use of new technologies within training for their staff, and many have already started to use webinars, video and mobile learning in particular.
-Some employers reported reservations about the use of new technologies which could be overcome (e.g. accessibility, how interactive the session is, the ability for delegates to communicate with the presenter / other attendees).
-Some employers also questioned whether online mechanisms are suitable for more practical types of work such as engineering and construction.
+A majority of employers said they would be willing to invest in staff training that use technologies such as webinars, video and mobile learning, and a large proportion of these said that their staff have already engaged in such training.
+Reservations exist amongst some employers, particularly around how the user experience compares to traditional face to face training (e.g. accessibility, how interactive the session is, the ability for delegates to communicate with the presenter / other attendees) and whether online mechanisms are suitable for more practical types of work e.g. engineering, construction etc.